BelmY/wikiSDoR/Using-OpenWebRX-with-an-AirSpyHF.md

 > start_rtl_command = "/path/to/airspyhf_rx -f{cf} -r /dev/stdout".format(cf=cf)

-and of cource your samplerate would be 768000
+and of course your samplerate would be 768000

 Enjoy!